Skip to main content

 In such cases, we aim to give you a longer advance notice and to give you more time for adaptations.

-After the implementation of a new feature or a new route, we guarantee that it will be maintained as such, without announcing any breaking change, for at least 6 months (as of the release date published in the changelog).
+After the implementation of a new feature or a new operation, we guarantee that it will be maintained as such, without announcing any breaking change, for at least 6 months (as of the release date published in the changelog).

 info